marcomarino123/magnopy/docs/source/user-guide/methods/single-q.rst

 .. include:: repeated-formulas/spiral-rotation-matrix-uvn.txt

+In other words we absorb the in-cell spiral contribution :math:`\vec{Q}\cdot\vec{r}_a` into the angle :math:`\phi_a`

 Full spin rotation matrix
 =========================

-In the following sections we will need to produce the spin spiral ground state from the ferromagnetically ordered state, where each spin :math:`\vec{S}_{ma}^{ferro}` is oriented along the direction of the cone axis :math:`\hat{n}`.
-In order to do that we combine rotations inside each unit cell as described in the :ref:`user-guide_methods_spin-rotations` section and in this section:
+In the following sections we produce the spin spiral ground state from the ferromagnetically ordered state, where each spin :math:`\vec{S}_{ma}^{ferro}` is oriented along the direction of the cone axis :math:`\hat{n}`.
+In order to do that we combine the rotation inside each unit cell as described in the :ref:`user-guide_methods_spin-rotations` section and the rotation between unit cells as described above:

 .. include:: repeated-formulas/spin-from-ferro-any.txt